fujiisoup/CV/README.md

 +81-75-383-3647

 ### Research Summary

-I am interested in machine learning and Bayesian inference methods for big science, in particular plasma fusion experiment.
+I am interested in atomic physics, plasma physics, statistical physics as well as machine learning.
 I have been originally working with diagnostic instruments for plasma fusion study.
+One of my current projects are
 One of my current objective is the accuracy improvement of scientific diagnostics, which is often suffered from complex noise, by machine learning and Bayesian inference.
 In my first attempt [K. Fujii 2016 RSI], I inferred systematic noise of instruments from experimental data.